readingbat/readingbat-site/README.md

 This repo has the content for [readingbat.com](https://readingbat.com).

-The underlying framework is the [readingbat-core](https://github.com/readingbat/readingbat-core) repo.
+The underlying framework for this is the [readingbat-core](https://github.com/readingbat/readingbat-core) repo.

 ## Site Content
 * [Top-level Page](src/main/kotlin/Content.kt)